tareqdayya/react-ts-files-generator/README.md

 ###### HOW TO USE:
 on the command line:

-`gencomp`
+`yarn gencomp`

-you will get asked 3 questions:
+you will get asked 4 questions:

 `? whats ur component name?`<br />
 `? whats stylesheet preprocessor are u using? (leave empty for css)`<br />
 `? what's the path to the folder (leave empty for ./src/components)?`<br />
+`? enter y if this is for react native, otherwise press enter. `<br />

 if you leave the path to the folder empty, make sure you're working directory is the